TickTeam/guide-tt/ios_app/6_how_to_swipe_tasks_for_quick_actions.md

 ![](../images/iOSswipe2.png)

 Swipe a task to the left until the task bar becomes orange.
-Then you can set due date and reminder time in the a pop-up window.
+Then you can set due date and reminder time in the pop-up window.

 ![](../images/iosswipeduedate.png)